aksommerville/wishbone/README.md

 - The wishbone's technical name is Furcula.
 That sounds useful.
 "Count Furcula's Castle"...
 - Flat list of sprites.
 Don't use groups, too complicated.
 - No "session" container.
 The globals have gameplay stuff spread across.

+- Boomerang can reach a prize 8 meters away, not 9.